nextcloud/news/README.rst

     DEFINE('DEBUG', true);

+You can remove the line after a page reload

 How to install the News app from the App Store
 ----------------------------------------------

 - Go to the ownCloud apps page
 - Activate the App Framework App first, then activate the News app in the apps menu
 - `Set up ownCloud Background Jobs <http://doc.owncloud.org/server/5.0/admin_manual/configuration/background_jobs.html>`_ to enable feed updates.
 A recommended timespan for feed updates is 15-30 Minutes.

 How to keep up to date